 All callers will be given an agreed factual statement from the designated person in charge along with reassurance of action being taken at the incident site.

-Pupil and parent data is held on the College database.
+Pupil and parent data is held on the College database and in paper format in the office area.
 It is unlikely that an incident would destroy the network and this system.

 Communication during an incident may include: